MihailValkov/pizza-masterpiece/server/readMe.md

 Send an authorized `GET` request to `/admin/orders`.
 The service will respond with an object containing properties `orders` (an array of order objects), `count` (number of all records) and `orderStatuses` (an array of possible statuses).
 This endpoint can accept queries `page`, `limit`, `sort`, `order`,`searchValue` and `selectValue`.

 Send an authorized `GET` request to `/admin/orders?page=1&limit=5&sort=totalProducts&order=desc&searchValue=mail&selectValue=user.email`.
-The service will respond with an object, containing properties `orders` (an array with a maximum of 5 records, sorted in descending order by totalProducts - count of total ordered products and filtered by email address, which includes the searched string `"mail"`), `count` (number of all records) and `orderStatuses` (an array of possible statuses).
+The service will respond with an object, containing properties `orders` (an array with a maximum of 5 records, sorted in descending order by totalProducts - count of total ordered products and filtered by email address, which includes the searched string `"mail"`), `count` (number of all records that match this criterion) and `orderStatuses` (an array of possible statuses).

 ## Get order by id